monmima/main-aide-memoire/php/sqlite-bare-bones-project/README.md

-# PHP and SQLite barebone project - without XAMPP
+# PHP and SQLite bare-bones project - without XAMPP

-This is a barebone project which shows that you can connect PHP to a SQLite database without installing XAMPP on your system.
+This is a bare-bones project which shows that you can connect PHP to a SQLite database without installing XAMPP on your system.

 Thanks to MainlyWebStuff for creating his short [Connecting to a SQLite database with PHP](https://www.youtube.com/watch?v=bR3nxnCGqmY) tutorial, which is basically what this is based on.